Pudhumai Pithan (1957 film): Plot

 A king is imprisoned by his ambitious brother, who creates the impression that the king had died during an animal hunt.
 The crown prince was on a sea journey and returns to attend the king's fake funeral.
 During the funeral, the crown prince discovers the truth, via a secret message conveyed to him by the daughter of the palace physician.
 As expected, she falls in love with the prince.
-The sibling of king also plots to kill the prince by poisoning him with a drug, concocted by the palace physician.
+The king's sibling also plots to kill the prince by poisoning him with a drug, concocted by the palace physician.
 The drug was supposed to make the crown prince mad, who acts like a madman poisoned by the drug to fool everyone.
-Prince is also helped by a woman drama troupe leader, who also had affection to the crown prince.
-Eventually, she sacrifices her life, leaving the prince to unite with the daughter of palace physician.
+The Prince is also helped by a woman drama troupe leader, who also had affection to the crown prince.
+Eventually, she sacrifices her life, leaving the prince to unite with the daughter of the palace physician.
 The plotting villains were avenged by the prince and his comedian sidekick.